MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/create-personal-tab.md

 ## Congratulations

-You have done it!

-You have completed the tutorial to build a tab app with Blazor.
+You've completed the tutorial to build a tab app with Blazor.

 ::: zone-end